 Top areas in Osaka

-Osaka started garnering attention in the 1500s when its grand castle was built.
-Along with the castle an affluent merchant class arose, and the city outgrew its humble roots in short time.
-Japan's second-largest city is still a place where locals appreciate the value of fine foods and designer goods.
+Having gotten its start in the 1500s when its grand castle was built, Japan's second-largest city is still a place where locals appreciate the value of fine foods and designer goods.
 While Osaka can't compete with Tokyo in terms of scale, it certainly has a reputation for refined living.

-The city's cosmopolitan atmosphere isn't as obvious as Tokyo's, but it doesn't take long for Osaka to gain visitors' respect.
-On the surface it looks like any other big city, but hides a mammoth shopping arcade underground.
+On the surface, Osaka looks like any other big city, but it hides a mammoth shopping arcade underground.
 A couple of these are among the largest malls in Japan, and they're completely out of sight.
-Above-ground boutiques are also located in Namba and Shinsaibashi districts.
-It's easy to see why Japanese tourists come here with shopping on their shortlist of things to do.
+Above-ground boutiques are also located in the Namba and Shinsaibashi districts.
+Osaka Castle, a Universal Studios theme park, and the enormous Osaka Aquarium are some of the city’s major attractions.

-Osaka's international gateway is Kansai Airport, which is also important for Kobe and Kyoto.
-The main terminal is a mile long and is well-equipped with dining and shopping facilities.
-The airport is close to a few Osaka hotels, but it also features excellent rail links to the city center.
+Osaka's international gateway is Kansai International Airport.
+The main terminal is a mile long and well equipped with dining and shopping facilities as well as a rail link to the city center.